omer-hazan/Mahalanobis-Distance-Based-Open-Set-Recognition-in-RFFI-Settings-using-Learnable-Vector-Quantization/README.md

 ## 📊 Codebook Usage Visualizations

 The following figures visualize how the codebook is used in our Mahalanobis distance-based VQ-VAE.
-For each sample, we plot the inverse Mahalanobis distance (\(1/D_M(x, q)\)) to all codewords.
+For each sample, we plot the inverse Mahalanobis distance 1 / D_M(x, q), where D_M is Mahalanobis distance to all codewords.
 Green bars indicate codewords belonging to the same class as the input.
 These plots help assess how codewords are activated and whether the model distributes assignments as intended.

 ---